governance-foundation/governance.foundation/docusaurus/blog/2020-06-16-governance-foundation.md

 Governance Foundation exists because too much work that matters gets built on weak foundations.

-Organisations create strategy, policy, projects, systems, controls, and frameworks, but they often do so without a clear shared understanding of what governance is actually for.
+Organisations create strategy, policy, projects, systems, controls, and frameworks all the time.
+But they often do so without a clear shared understanding of what governance is actually for.

 The result is familiar.

 Governance gets treated as bureaucracy.
 Frameworks get treated as paperwork.
 Controls get treated as friction.
 Transformation gets treated as a delivery exercise.
-And the deeper structural questions, how an organisation holds together, makes decisions, coordinates action, and adapts over time, are left underexplored.
+And the deeper structural questions, how an organisation holds together, makes decisions, coordinates action, moves knowledge, and adapts over time, are left underexplored.

 This site exists to work on those deeper questions.